lokioh/MyWeather/README.md

 <!-- LICENSE -->
 ## Licence

-Distributed under the MIT License.
+Distributed under the MyWeather License.
 See `LICENSE` for more information.